 Ornamental species and forms can be divided into two categories: evergreen and deciduous.
 Evergreen types are used chiefly as hedges, screens, shade trees, and street trees.
 Deciduous flowering trees and shrubs, closely related to the fruit trees mentioned above, are valued for their winter or spring floral display as well as for attractive shape and for foliage form, texture, and sometimes even fall color.
 Many of these deciduous kinds offer a bonus of edible fruit.Prunus campanulata

 Native to Ryukyu Islands and Taiwan.
-Graceful, slender, upright-growing small tree to 25 ft. high and wide; densely branched.
-Single, bell shaped, drooping, bright purplish pink flowers appear in clusters of 2–5.
+Graceful, slender, upright-growing small tree to 25 ft. tall and wide; densely branched.
+Single, bell-shaped, drooping, bright purplish pink flowers appear in clusters of 2–5.
 Early.
 Red fruit about 1/2 in. long.

 Good choice for warm-winter areas.

 Native to the Balearic Islands and Corsica.
 Dainty-looking but tough plant, forming a dense foliage tu...

 Grows 2 ft. tall, 3 ft. wide.
 Dense foliage and single bright pink flowers with ruffled edges.
 Late sp...

 Includes plants sometimes referred to as Gumpo and Satsuki azaleas.
 Low-growing plants, mostly in the ...